ndexbio/ndexpackagebundler/src/docs/NDEx_Installation_Instructions.rst

    Details:

-   -  The Tomcat main page is served at host:8080
+   -  The Tomcat main page is served at *host:8080*

-   -  Tomcat makes the REST server webapp available at host:8080/ndexbio-rest.
+   -  Tomcat makes the REST server webapp available at *host:8080/ndexbio-rest*.

-   -  In the typical configuration, the ndex web ui is served by Apache on the same server
+   -  In the typical configuration, the NDEx web ui is served by Apache on the same server

    -  The document root is changed to ``/opt/ndex/ndex-webapp`` (the files in ``/opt/ndex/ndex-webapp`` are from the project ndex-webapp)

-   -  To conveniently use the REST server from the ndex web ui we setup a proxy so that it will be available as a “folder” of the website.
+   -  To conveniently use the REST server from the NDEx web ui we setup a proxy so that it will be available as a “folder” of the website.

    -  For example, if the website is deployed at http://www.ndexbio.org, the